 Then take a walk back down the park and if you are ready for food Hells Kitchen is the place to go.

-Day 2 in New York City (New York Pass day 1)
+New York City (New York Pass day 1)

 Get up early and head to 42nd Street to get in the queue for The Ride.
 If you want evening tickets then you need to get there at 8 am.
 The office opens at 9 am so you will be in for a wait.
 There is a McDonalds where the queue is so if there are 2 of you take it in turns in having breakfast.

 Once you have your tickets then go next door into Madam Tussauds ($26 online), it opens at 10 am.

 From here walk down 7th Ave and take a right on 33rd and you will be at the world famous Madison Square Garden ($26).
 Go straight in and book a tour, they will give you a time slot.
 We had 40 mins to kill so went to get a bite to eat.
 The tour takes 90mins.